OPENAIRINTERFACE/openairinterface5g/doc/BASIC_SIM.md

 The `-r 25` is to use if in the conf file of the eNB you use N_RB_DL=25.
 Use 50 if you have N_RB_DL=50 and 100 if you have N_RB_DL=100.

+The `-C 2625000000` is the downlink frequency.
+Use the same value as `downlink_frequency` in the eNB configuration file.

 The `--noS1` is mandatory if you started the eNB in that mode.

 # 3. Testing the data plane